 - Potential for land agreement with landowners.

-SPR have considered the following areas which have informed the finalised layout:
+SPR has taken into consideration the following factors which have informed the layout being proposed:

-- existing traffic flows and movements during construction; and
+- existing traffic flows and vehicle movements during construction; and

-- visual effects both from adjacent receptors and the South Downs National Park.
+- visual effects both from adjacent receptors (such as residential properties and PRoW) and the South Downs National Park.

 Development and Environmental Impact Assessment (EIA) process